 Different Guidelines Are Associated With Different Personnel File Types

-Because several types of personnel files are recommended, different rules and guidelines are associated with each type of personnel file.
+Because several types of personnel files are recommended, different rules and guidelines are associated with each type of personnel file for where they are kept and who has access.

 - Each type of personnel file has a different reason for existing and different contents, based on that reason.

 - Each type of personnel file is stored differently.

 - Access to a personnel file is restricted to certain employees in most organizations.
 Many organizations restrict personnel file access to Human Resources staff only.
-Different personnel file types have different access guidelines.
+Different personnel file types also have different access guidelines.

 - Employee access to his or her personnel file is allowed, but most employers set up guidelines for employee access with a personnel file access policy in the employee handbook.
-(Various states and jurisdictions have different rules, so stay up-to-date for your location.)
+(Various states and jurisdictions have different rules, so stay up-to-date on the requirements for your location.)

 - The Human Resources department owns and is responsible for employee personnel files.